spdk/spdk/examples/nvme/fio_plugin/README.md

 will automatically allocate an extra 4KiB buffer per I/O to hold this metadata.
 For some cases, such as 512 byte blocks with 32 metadata bytes per block and a 128KiB I/O size, 4KiB isn't large enough.
 In this case, the `md_per_io_size` option may be specified to increase the size of the metadata buffer.

+Expose two options 'apptag' and 'apptag_mask', users can add them in the configuration file when using application tag and application tag mask in end-to-end data protection.